Shortest Paths without a Map, but with an Entropic Regularizer: Introduction

-Evidently, rational weights can be converted to integer weights if we know (or even update online) a common denominator, and irrational weights can be approximated to within any desired accuracy using rational weights.
-Moreover, any bipartite graph is layered, and any graph can be converted into a bipartite graph by subdividing edges.
+Note that any bipartite graph is layered, and any graph can be converted into a bipartite graph by subdividing edges.
 Thus, the layered structure of the input graph is intended primarily to parametrize the way in which the graph is revealed over time to the online algorithm.
 Also notice that if the width $k$ is not known, it can be estimated, for instance by doubling the guess each time it is refuted.
 Therefore, the assumptions made in the definition of the problem are not overly restrictive.